ChahidAbderrazak/academic-website/content/project/Biosignal-processing/index.md

   focal_point: Smart
 ---

-Investigate the potentials of the  semi-classical  signal  algorithm (SCSA) for biomedical signals processing: signal/image denoising, peak estimation.

 In order to improve the biomedical signal quality, we designed different algorithms based on a quantum method called Semi-Classical Signal Analysis (SCSA) [1].
 This method has the ability to decompose the input signal/image into a set of components based on the Eigen-spectrum of the Schrödinger operator.